-- The most common cause is Obstruction of a bronchus by: - ✓ Intrabronchial mucous or mucopurelant plugs in post operative patients.
-Fight lung - Foreign body aspiration, especially in children - Obstructive lung disease: bronchial asthma, bronchiectasis, chronic bronchitis - ✓ Intrabronchial tumors Will be on the central of the lung SQUAMOUS CELL CARCINOMA caused by accumulation of fluid, blood, or air within pleural cavity, which mechanically collapse adjacent lung.
+- Due to total obstruction of a bronchus preventing air from reaching distal airways. - The most common cause is Obstruction of a bronchus by: - Intrabronchial mucous or mucopurelant plugs in post operative patients. - Foreign body aspiration, especially in children - Obstructive lung disease: bronchial asthma, bronchiectasis, chronic bronchitis - Intrabronchial tumors.